peculis/SIAABMSim/README.md

 ================
 ### Instructions to compile and execute SIAABMSimV8

-SIAABMSim was developed with Repast 3.1 in Eclipse SDK 3.4.2, not included in the DVD.
+SIAABMSim was developed with Repast 3.1 in Eclipse SDK 3.4.2.
 Repast 3.1 is available from http://repast.sourceforge.net/repast_3

 Eclipse SDK is available from http://www.eclipse.org/platform

-SIAABMSimV8 was developed in compliance with Java Version 1.5 and compiled with Java Version 1.6.0_24 from Apple Inc.
+SIAABMSimV8 was developed in compliance with Java Version 1.5 and compiled with Java Version 1.6.0_24 from Sun Microsystems, Inc.

 To compile the software the following External JARs are required:
 - repast.jar (included with Repast 3.1)